tullyhansen/botcat/README.md

 - the [botDB](.) website and underlying code are licensed under the MIT License
 - parts of the [botDB](.) website and code fall under the licenses assigned by their respective creators, as described in the [full license](license/)
-- the [botDB](.) database and data hosted on Google Docs and any rights in individual entries therein are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)
+- the [botDB](.) database and Google Docs data (including any rights in individual entries therein) are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

 Users who contribute to the [botDB](.) database retain copyright in anything they author, but agree to license their work for use in accordance with the above, in a similar fashion to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights).
 A link to [this page](.) is considered sufficient to meet the attribution requirements of the above.